CYCLING NEW FOREST

 They may be ridden at any time, but entry should be made well in advance.

-The routesheets are written for a particular start location, but you can ask to start at any other control along the route.
+The routesheets are written for a particular start location (usually Lymington), but you can start at any other control along the route.

 (+ £3 temporary membership fee, if you are not a member of AUK or Cycling UK)